databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/SystemTableIntegration/_index.md

 these documents to know more about
 [System Table Audit Logs](https://docs.databricks.com/en/administration-guide/system-tables/audit-logs.html)

-Pros of Moving to System Table Integrations:
+Advantages of Moving to System Table Integrations:

 * **Seamless Integration with Overwatch**:
 System table integration seamlessly aligns with Overwatch.